ctestart/BGP-RPKI-ROV/README.md

 # BGP-RPKI-ROA
-Data and code for measuring the use of RPKI ROAs in Route Origin Validation (ROV) in BGP.
+Data and code for measuring the use of RPKI ROAs in BGP Route Origin Validation (ROV).
+Methodology described in the paper: To Filter or not to Filter: Measuring the Benefits of Registering in the RPKI Today (https://people.csail.mit.edu/ctestart/RPKIfiltering.html).